 India, by contrast, seems increasingly unable to stay within its borders.
 The 2023 killing of Sikh separatist Hardeep Singh Nijjar in Canada, and the subsequent expulsion of six Indian diplomats under suspicion, has spotlighted New Delhi’s muscular foreign policy — one that sees dissent, even abroad, as fair game.
 For a nation so allergic to international mediation in Kashmir, India seems perfectly comfortable extending its own security apparatus into Canadian suburbia.

-Yet, Barkha claims that India, on account of being the "fourth largest economy" would "love to ignore Pakistan."
+Yet, Barkha claims that India, on account of being the “fourth largest economy,” would “love to ignore Pakistan.”
 It certainly must be difficult to ignore a country while your cinema is fixated on its destruction and your news cycle is one meme away from frothing at the mouth.

+But these “sentiments” come as no surprise to anyone remotely familiar with Piers' brand.
+The entire Piers Morgan Uncensored episode plays like a show for people who don’t have Twitter/X, because those of us who do, we’ve already seen what a futile, ungrounded, aggression-laced shouting match dressed up as “debate” looks like.
 At least online, you can refresh the timeline and jump from a K-pop dating scandal to an influencer breakup in seconds.
-But here, you're trapped in the colonial hangover of a white man refereeing two nuclear neighbours like it's a pub brawl.
-Oh look, they look the same and they're stupidly fighting over Kashmirlol.
+But here, you’re trapped in the colonial hangover of a white man refereeing two nuclear neighbours like it's a pub brawl.
+Oh look, they look the same and they’re stupidly fighting over Kashmir—lol.

-Reeling from what one X user aptly dubbed a "nightmare blunt rotation," one can only hope that Barkha's India - and the foreign approval it so desperately courts - will finally take its own advice and learn to "ignore" Pakistan.
+Reeling from what one X user aptly dubbed as a “nightmare blunt rotation,” one can only hope that Barkha’s India — and the foreign approval it so desperately courts — will finally take its own advice and learn to “ignore” Pakistan.

-COMMENTS
+COMMENTS (2)

 Comments are moderated and generally will be posted if they are on-topic and not abusive.